eskoruppa/PolyMC/README.md

     Each mode has additional mode-specific arguments.
 See example files in RunScripts directory.

 ### Restart files
-Simulations may be initiated from previously generated snapshots, if during these simulations restart files were dumped ([see in section on dumps](#dump_restart)).
-This requires a restart file generated during said preivous run.
+Simulations may be initiated from previously generated snapshots if during these simulations restart files were dumped ([see in the section on dumps](#dump_restart)).
+Initiation from restart file is controlled by two arguments:

+- restart:

+    The filename of the restart file

+- restart_snapshot: (default: -1 -> last snapshot in file)

+    The index of the selected snapshot.

 ----